 Be sure the rode is taut, and the anchor is directly below your jet ski—plan on having enough rode for a four-to-one ratio between the rode and the depth of the water.

 Keep in mind that anchoring your personal watercraft is not always reliable.
 While having fun, keep a constant eye on your jet ski.
 You do not want it to slip away.
+We use this anchor from Amazon for our Sea Doos and paddle boards.

 Theft continues to be a problem for all boat owners.
 You can never take the security of your jet ski too seriously (source).
 We personally use all of the products in our theft protection guide.
 Many of them can be taken with you in the ski’s storage compartment.